 Maintaining clear and accurate health records is essential for the continuing good care of patients or clients.
-Practitioners should be aware that some boards have specific guidelines in relation to records.
+Practitioners should be aware that some National Boards have specific guidelines in relation to records.
 Good practice involves:

-- a). keeping accurate, up-to-date and legible records that report relevant details of clinical history, clinical findings, investigations, information given to patients or clients, medication and other management - ensuring that records are held securely and are not subject to unauthorised access, regardless of whether they are held electronically and/or in hard copy - ensuring that records show respect for patients or clients and do not include demeaning or derogatory remarks. - d). ensuring that records are sufficient to facilitate continuity of care - e). making records at the time of events or as soon as possible afterwards - recognising the right of patients or clients to access information contained in their health records and facilitating that access - g). promptly facilitating the transfer of health information when requested by patients or clients.
+- keeping accurate, up-to-date, factual, objective a) and legible records that report relevant details of clinical history, clinical findings, investigations, information given to patients or clients, medication and other management in a form that can be understood by other health practitioners - b) ensuring that records are held securely and are not subject to unauthorised access, regardless of whether they are held electronically and/or in hard сору - ensuring that records show respect for patients or c) clients and do not include demeaning or derogatory remarks - ensuring that records are sufficient to facilitate d) continuity of care - making records at the time of events or as soon as el possible afterwards - f) recognising the right of patients or clients to access information contained in their health records and facilitating that access, and - promptly facilitating the transfer of health q) information when requested by patients or clients.